overture-stack/website/markdown/documentation/guides/download/clientdownload.md

 git clone  https://github.com/overture-stack/conductor.git
 ```

-**2. Launch the Platform by running the appropriate command for your operating system:**
+**2. Launch the platform by running the appropriate command for your operating system:**

 - For Unix/macOS run `make platform`
 - For Windows run `make.bat platform`